Resolving a Clearing Member's Default, A Radner Equilibrium Approach: Radner Equilibrium Market Model

 \subsection{Results Specific to Entropic or Expected Shortfall Risk Measures}

 With explicit solutions and regulatory standards in view, from now on, $\rho_i$ is either an entropic or an expected shortfall risk measure.
 In elliptical markets, entropic or coherent\footnote{e.g.~expected shortfall.} risk measures lead to analytical expressions for equilibria.
-We first consider the case of entropic $\rho_i$ and normally distributed $(R_i, P)$.
+A summary of the notations that will be used hereafter is provided in Table \ref{t:notationentrop}, where further computations yield \beql{e:ER} \Gamma_i= . \eeql